gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - renewed dynamic relevance of transformed prior organization without full reopening of lower-order relation
 - sub-threshold reactivation pressure from weakened background constraint
 - distinction between active lower-order relation and fresh softening pressure that does not yet justify relational reopening
+- recurrence of fresh softening pressure against restored clearer independent separation across more than one slice
+- repeated sub-threshold reactivation pressure from transformed prior organization without renewed lower-order relational reopening
+- distinction between one-slice softening pressure and recurrent softening pressure
+- preservation of train distinctness under repeated sub-threshold historical reactivation

 ---

 ## What has not yet been tested

 The following remain untested:
-- whether the restored clearer-independent regime under fresh softening pressure stabilizes again, continues softening, or reopens into genuine lower-order relation
+- whether the restored clearer-independent regime under recurrent softening pressure re-stabilizes, continues softening, or reopens into genuine lower-order relation
-- whether sub-threshold reactivation pressure from transformed prior organization can accumulate into a true renewed relational corridor
+- whether repeated sub-threshold reactivation pressure from transformed prior organization can accumulate into a true renewed relational corridor
-- whether the now-restored clearer independent separation after second-arc plateau decay stabilizes, softens again, or reopens toward renewed lower-order relation
+- whether recurrent softening pressure fades again, stabilizes as a standing sub-threshold condition, or crosses into authentic relational re-entry
 - bounded failure from the re-promoted stable joint state back into defended independence rather than weaker relation
 - comparison of resilience between the first promoted stable-joint arc and the second re-promoted one
 - repeated oscillation between weaker relation and clearer separation